KSP-KOS/KOS/_sources/math/direction.txt

     :struct:`Vector` of length 1 that is in the same direction as the "starboard side" of this Direction.
 Note that it is the same meaning as "what the X axis of the universe would be rotated to if this rotation was applied to the basis axes of the universe".
 When you LOCK STEERING to a direction, that direction's STARVECTOR is the vector the right wing of the ship will orient to.
 SHIP:FACING:STARVECTOR is the way the ship's right wing is aimed right now.

+.. attribute:: Direction:INVERSE

+    :type: :struct:`Direction`
+    :access: Get only

+    :struct: Gives a `Direction` with the opposite rotation around its axes.

 .. note:: **The difference between a :struct:`Direction` and a ``Vector``**